 - General reckless driving, including an inability to maintain a lane or stay on the marked roadway

-At Morris Bart, LLC, our New Orleans failure to yield lawyers know how to gather facts after a traffic accident.
+At Morris Bart, LLC, our New Orleans car accident lawyers know how to gather facts after a traffic accident.
 We then will present those facts to the other driver’s insurance company or in court to justify receiving a settlement or award respectively.
 Contact us at (504) 613-4771.

 Pedestrians, bicyclists, and motorists all could be the victim in a failure to yield accident that another driver causes.
 According to the Highway Safety Research Group, 14.1% of accidents that resulted in injuries to bicyclists in Louisiana in 2017 occurred because of failure to yield.
 For motorists, 8.9% of injury accidents involved failure to yield.